 Relying on a single channel, like only sending emails, is like trying to have a conversation in a crowded room by only whispering.
 Your prospects are busy.
 They get hundreds of emails a day.
 A multi-channel sales cadence meets them where they are, using a mix of email, phone calls, and LinkedIn to get their attention.
 This isn't about being annoying; it's about being strategic.
 In fact, combining cold emails with calls can increase your chances of success significantly.
 Using AI-powered workflows to manage these different touchpoints helps you connect better and sell more, all while respecting the prospect's time.

-The Core Channels of a Sales Cadence
+The Building Blocks of Your Sales Cadence

 A great sales cadence doesn't just rely on one channel.
 It layers email, social media, and phone calls to create a complete conversation.
 Using different ways to talk to prospects helps you connect better and be respectful of their time.
 It’s not about sending the same message everywhere; it’s about using each channel for what it does best.
 Email is for detailed information, LinkedIn is for building social familiarity, and the phone is for making a direct, human connection.
 When you combine them, you create a persistent, professional presence that’s hard to ignore.